yoctoalex/rseries-dmz/README.md

 ![rseries-bigip](./assets/bigip_config_selfip_create.png)

-### 1.3.3 Create Big-IP Virtual Server
+### 1.3.3 Create BIG-IP Virtual Server

-In this section, we will configure the Big-IP Virtual Server to expose the application to the XC SLI network.
+In this section, we will configure the BIG-IP Virtual Server to expose the application to the XC SLI network.
 We will create a pool with the application VM as a member and then create a Virtual Server to route the traffic to the pool.

-Open the Big-IP interface and navigate to the `Local Traffic` tab.
+Open the BIG-IP interface and navigate to the `Local Traffic` tab.
 Click on the `Pools` and then click on the `Create` button.

 ![bigip](./assets/bigip_pool_create.png)